Gunday: Plot

 Bala learns that their businesses are in Bikram's name, and demands his share.
 Bikram agrees, even sharing the ration card which is proof of their Indian nationality.
 Bala suggests sharing Nandita; angering Bikram, who fights Bala.
 Bikram wins but spares Bala as he saved his life.
 However, he warns Bala that if he bothers Nandita, he will kill him.
 When Bikram proposes to Nandita, she says she cannot marry him unless he leaves his criminal life behind; Bikram agrees.
 A vengeful Bala blows up Bikram's coal mines and kidnaps Nandita.
 As Bikram prepares to kill Bala, Sarkar asks Bikram to turn the state's evidence against Bala so he and Nandita can marry.
-Bala tells Nandita that he will kill her unless she leaves Bikram; Nandita retorts that she loves Bikram.
+Bala tells Nandita that he will kill her unless she leaves Bikram; Nandita retorts that she still loves Bikram after explaining the differences between him and Bala.
+She also clarifies that Bikram was waiting for Bala even when Bikram was with her.
 Heartbroken, Bala apologises to Nandita and returns her to Bikram.
 In reality, Nandita is an undercover police officer helping Sarkar arrest Bikram and Bala.
-When Bikram prepares to help Sarkar implicate Bala, he encounters the man whom Bala supposedly killed and learns that he is a police officer.
+When Bikram prepares to help Sarkar implicate Bala, he encounters the man whom Bala supposedly killed and learns that he is also an undercover police officer.
 Nandita tries to convince Bikram that he will be treated leniently by the law.
-He believes the law was responsible for destroying their childhood.
+He believes the law was responsible for destroying their childhood and innocence.
 Nandita reveals her identity to Bikram, and he realises that she was a trap Sarkar set to separate him from Bala.
 When she asks him to surrender, he refuses and rejoins Bala.

 Himanshu brings Bala into the coal mine to meet Dutta.
 Himanshu tells him that he is Dibakar's brother and saw him murdered by Bikram and Bala.
-He reveals Nandita's identity and tries to kill Bala, but Bikram rescues him, and Bala impales Himanshu.
+He reveals Nandita's identity and tries to kill Bala, but Bikram rescues him, and Bala kills Himanshu.
 While trying to escape, they are then cornered by Sarkar and Nandita, who again tells Bikram that she loves him and he should surrender; Sarkar also tries to convince Bala to surrender.
 Bikram and Bala see a passing train and run towards it.
 As Bikram and Bala are inches away from catching the train, Sarkar and Nandita shoot at them.
-The movie ends with the train passing away without the two, implying that they were killed.
+Ambiguous over their deaths, the story ends with Bikram and Bala as they narrate how they were, was and will always be the goons.